 On this page we're going to talk about why gaining the skills to repair car electrical problems is such a valuable life lesson.
 In addition, we'll share resources that automotive training programs use to teach students.
 In addition, I'll share my secret weapon to accelerated electronics learning at the end.

 When automotive instructors teach students to diagnose car electrical problems they actually retrain the students brain to think in a logical way.

 We perform effective electrical diagnosis in a logical step by step process.
 This discipline crosses over into other areas of automotive diagnosis.

 After solving a few complex automobile problems the technician soon realizes, that by using these processes, there’s almost nothing they can’t diagnose and repair.

-This includes washers, dryers and other household appliances that use similar switches, relays and circuits.
-As the years pass and these diagnostic skills are honed, you find yourself falling back on the skills to solve other problems in your life.
+This includes Chevrolet dome light problems and household appliances like washers and dryers that use similar switches, relays and circuits.
+As the years pass and these diagnostic skills become honed, you find yourself falling back on the skills to solve other problems in your life.

 When I first got into the automotive business in the 80s, I quickly realized the advantages of repairing car electrical problems.
 This skill was in short supply back in the 80s and remains so today.